What is a Proxy Vote?

 Peltz wrote a lengthy analysis outlining changes he wanted to see at the company and used a proxy solicitation company to reach all shareholders with his message.

-However, in the end, the shareholders voted to deny Peltz a board seat, causing him to lose the fight he waged against the company.
+However, in the end, the shareholders voted to deny Peltz a board seat, causing him to lose the fight he had waged against the company.

-Thank you for reading this guide to better understanding how a Proxy Vote works in the context of public companies.
+Thank you for reading this guide to a better understanding of how a Proxy Vote works in the context of public companies.
 To keep learning and advancing your career in the financial industry, CFI highly recommends these additional resources: